-My work is interdisciplinary and aligns with the visual arts, sociology, policy, and education fields.
-Prior to making a shift in to education, I worked in the media industry in various capacities, including in print and video.
+Prior to making a shift into education, I worked in the media industry in various capacities, including in print and video.
 My research draws on person centred methodologies that incorporate visual anthropology and narrative approaches to interrogate and re-conceptualise societal positioning(s) of the individual and their self-identity formation.
-For my PhD in Sociology, Policy, and Media Education from the Institute of Education, UCL, I adopted qualitative longitudinal approaches to elicit individual voice and experience to explore the long-term and realtime impacts of policy percolation on low level vocational learners on media courses in FE.
+For my interdisciplinary PhD in Sociology, Policy, and Media Education from the Institute of Education, UCL, I adopted qualitative longitudinal approaches to elicit individual voice and experience to explore the long-term and realtime impacts of policy percolation on low level vocational learners on media courses in Further Education (FE).

 My work with this network is two fold and takes shape:

-UCL , Institute of Education, Faculty of Education, Practice, and Society
+UCL , Institute of Education, Centre for Post-14 Education and Work

-Shah, J. (2017) ‘Informal Learning in a Digital Landscape: A Higher Education Drama Conservatoire Case Study’, in Informal Learning: Perspectives, Challenges, and Opportunities, ed.
+2017.
+‘Informal Learning in a Digital Landscape: A Higher Education Drama Conservatoire Case Study’, in Informal Learning: Perspectives, Challenges, and Opportunities, ed.
 Stephen Rutherford, (New York: Nova Publishers), pp 135 – 185.